 Upon nomination, exchange participants are required to submit secondary application materials to the host university.
 You will receive application instructions upon nomination to the exchange program at WU.
 The secondary application is due by the host university's deadline.

 Exchange program participants pay their regular Tulane tuition plus a $1200 study abroad fee but do not pay Reily Center, Health Center or Student Activities fees.
 Housing is not charged by Tulane University but rather paid directly to the housing provider abroad.
 Students are responsible for additional expenses, including international airfare, passport, visa, meals, local transportation, books and supplies, and personal expenses.
 See the budget sheet for more information.

 OeAD Residence Halls

 OeAD (Austrian Agency for International Cooperation in Education and Research) Housing Office is the main housing provider for international students in Austria.
-Students interested in renting these rooms need to apply by May 15 for the winter semester and by November 15 for the summer semester and pay a deposit.
+Students interested in renting these rooms need to apply by May 15 for the winter (Tulane Fall) semester and by November 15 for the summer (Tulane Spring) semester and pay a deposit.
 If interested in OeAD residence halls, students must apply as soon as possible.
-The rooms are allocated “first come first served”.
-Rooms are rented by complete semesters only.
+The rooms are allocated on a “first-come, first-served” basis.
+Rooms are rented for complete semesters only.
 There are no exceptions made for late arrivals or early departures.
 If you arrive later or leave earlier, you must pay for the whole semester, even if WU allows you to leave early.
 Students that study at WU in the fall will be responsible for pay for the month of January even if they depart early.
 Students that are planning to depart early should consider alternative housing options.